Transcript of the Hearing for Preliminary Injunction

 Judge: It will probably, your five pages is in the right ballpark, is in the right ballpark.
 And, because we are lawyers, I need a timeline attached to this.
 So, what say you all?

 Kassabian: Your Honor, we can work on this today and tomorrow and submit something to you tomorrow.
-That's our position, your Honor.
+That's our position, Your Honor.
 This is an emergency matter for my client.
 We will move with all due haste and submit something to you before the Thanksgiving break.
 So tomorrow evening would be our request.

-Shaw: Your Honor, the only thing I would say is that I think in order to fashion this order, this order, this proposed order, and frankly, even have this meet and confer, we do need input from technical team members.
+Shaw: Your Honor, the only thing I would say is that I think in order to fashion this order, this proposed order, and frankly, even have this meet and confer, we do need input from technical team members.
 I don't think this is something that just the lawyers can decide.
 I think there may be even some agreements that the lawyers would decide that may just not be technologically possible.
 And, given the Thanksgiving holidays, I would ask for a short reprieve until Tuesday of next week to get something to you.

 Judge: Can we try this?
 Here's what I'm trying to account for that… somewhere in here is the… I'm trying to think about having you having asking, asking plaintiffs to try and make this more specific.
 Get that to you.
 Counter proposal.
 He'll bring in the tech folks.
 Is that Friday?
-This Friday, that feels crueler than than next Tuesday.
+This Friday, that feels crueler than next Tuesday.
 I don't know why that feels worse, but I mean, I'll tell you, I think the courthouse is closed on Friday.

 Judge: Are we closed on Friday?